A Comprehensive View of the Vedic and Hindu Civilization by Astrologer Rajiv Sethi and his Research Team. Contact us at: amvedin@yahoo.com

 Ears, Eyes, Nose and Mouth

+Turmeric dust, mixed with alum 1:20, when blown into the ear to will treat ear infection.
 A pinch of Turmeric mixed with ghee and applied to the mucus lining of nose to will stop the sniffles and clear the sinuses.
 It will also stop nosebleeds.
 Turmeric gives a more acute sense of smell, and helps to calm the mind.

 Turmeric for Stomach and Intestines